 - 6. Fully engage the engine clutch. - 7.
-Purge air from the open-loop circuit work lines for the Drum 4, Left Travel, and Right Travel as follows. - a.
+Purge air from the open-loop circuit work lines for Drum 4, Drum 5, Left Travel, and Right Travel as follows. - a.
 Activate Drum 4 with no more than 20% handle command at low engine idle speed for 1 to 2 minutes. - b.
 Repeat step a for all remaining open-loop circuit work lines.